cfernan3/CSC510-Project/DEPLOY/README.md

 ![image](https://media.github.ncsu.edu/user/6391/files/3ee4b664-d238-11e7-8640-20c53ac9515b)

 #### Pre-requisite
+* Ubuntu trusty 14.04 Vagrant VM(192.168.33.10) that acts as Configuration Manager
 * The Configuration Manager has ansible 2.4.1.0 installed
 * Aws account
 * 1 elastic Ip address reserved
 * The .pem file (required for ssh into EC2) has been chmod 600
+* Robot Framework 3.0.2 installed on host machine(in this case windows 10).
+This is required to automate the bot authorization after the two playbooks have been executed
+* Has Selenium2 library imported

+#### Steps to deploy the slack bot onto an EC2 instance
+* run **provisionAws.yml** ansible playbook as below

+             ansible-playbook provisionAws.yml

+***The provisionAws.yml ansible playbook will check if the EC2 instance with the reserved Elastic IP address exists.
+If it does, it will terminate the instance and launch a new instance(Ubuntu Trusty 14.04).
+Attach the resered elastic Ip address to the new EC2 instance and try to do ssh to verify and confirm if the new EC2 instance has been baked successfully.***

 ####